confluentinc/ksql/docs/api.rst

    Get the current command status for a CREATE, DROP, or TERMINATE statement.

-   :param string commandId: The command id of the statement.
-This id is returned by the /ksql endpoint.
+   :param string commandId: The command ID of the statement.
+This ID is returned by the /ksql endpoint.

-   :>json string status: One of QUEUED, PARSING, EXECUTING, TERMINATED, SUCCESS, or ERROR :>json string message: Detailed message about the status of the execution of the statement.
+   :>json string status: One of QUEUED, PARSING, EXECUTING, TERMINATED, SUCCESS, or ERROR.
+   :>json string message: Detailed message regarding the status of the execution statement.

    **Example request**